Lesley student and documentary photographer Mario Quiroz dedicates his work to telling the stories of fellow immigrants.

 “Domestic workers give a lot to this country,” he asserts.

 His most widely-staged photo essay is “Domestic Workers: The Invisible Wheels that Power Our Economy,” which has been on view in 12 different venues already.
 His show, “Immigrants: A Common Wealth of Massachusetts,” is now part of the permanent collection of the Commonwealth Museum in Boston.

 He exhibits the majority of his shows in public venues, including libraries and the Salvadoran Consulate of New England.
 He has been a full-time photographer for four years.

 “My goal is to be the leading photographer on immigration of my generation,” he says.

-On a recent morning in LaPete Labs in Boston, Mario worked diligently in the darkroom printing and coloring images for the upcoming Fitchburg Art Museum exhibition about Latinos in Fitchburg.
+On a recent morning in LaPete Labs in Boston, Mario worked diligently in the darkroom printing and coloring images for the Fitchburg Art Museum exhibition about Latinos in Fitchburg.
 He prints photos the old-fashioned way and takes pride in the craftsmanship.

 “A digital print can be done the same day, but when I have more time between taking the pictures and making the print, I have less emotion and I’m more technically focused on which prints work best,” he reflects.